 Volumetric rendering has come a long way since its first appearance decades ago.
-Graphics cards are continuously evolving pushing more and more raw data across ever increasing data paths.
-However, even with advances in technology, there is still a strong motivation to re-produce accurate data from sparser data.
+Graphics cards have been subject to massive technological advancements and are still evolving to push more and more raw data across ever increasing data paths.
+Even so, there are considerable advantages to re-producing accurate and original data from sparse data.

 Overall, less samples means less time to complete a scan, which in turn means more energy/money saved.
 In the specific case of people, less time in a scanner means less time that the patient needs to remains still and be bombarded by various particles.

 In this work we looked closer at how to more accurately re-create missing data from an existing data set, without any prior knowledge of the missing data.

 - Registration-based interpolation real-time volume visualization

 Lasse Farnung Laursen, Hildur Ólafsdóttir, Jakob Andreas Bærentzen, Michael Sass Hansen, Bjarne Kjær Ersbøll, in SCCG ’12: Proceedings of the 28th Spring Conference on Computer Graphics, pp. 15-21

 - Possibly first ever implementation of registration-based interpolation executing on a GPU.

 - Implemented from scratch in C++ and C for Graphics.